Lucg/push-plugin-unity/README.md

 If there is an error during this operation, delegate `InfobipPush.OnError(errorCode)` will be invoked with error code integer as the only argument.

-User will be registered to provided channels, with the new channels created on Infobip Push service if you haven't already created them per application.
+User will be registered to channels provided, with the new channels created on Infobip Push service if you haven't already created them per application.
 Once you set `removeExistingChannels` variable to true, existing channels on the Push service will be deleted, and a list of new channels will replace them.
 If false, existing channels will stay intact and user will be registered to newly provided list of channels.

 #### Get registered channels

-Channels that you registered your user to are saved on the Infobip Push service.
+ Channels which you registered your user to are saved on the Infobip Push service.
 Getting registered channels is done via async getter `InfobipPush.BeginGetRegisteredChannels()`.
 Result will be provided on `InfobipPush.OnGetChannelsFinished(channels)`, where the only parameter is JSON array of strings which represent channel names.
 Otherwise, if something goes wrong, `InfobipPush.OnError(errorCode)` will be invoked.

 #### Unsubscribe from channels